 With Electronic Payments, you are able to process all major brands of credit and debit cards, though American Express may require separate approval.
 You can also accept EBT and fleet fuel cards.
-The company does not appear to offer electronic check acceptance.
+The company does not offer electronic check acceptance.

 The ProCharge platform is an in-house payment gateway that can integrate transactions across different devices and payment methods.
 Below we discuss the ways Electronic Payments and ProCharge can help process your transactions.